justinapps/1stYearWebDesign/README.md

--create a siimple website using html and css.
+-create a simple website using html and css.

 -ensure accessibility for people with disabilities.